gulfiliz/gulfiliz.github.io/_posts/2025-03-02-quantum-chromodynamics.md

 where $$\eta^a_{\mu\nu}$$ is the 't Hooft symbol and $$\rho$$ is the instanton size.

-The instanton represents a tunneling event — the gauge field tunneling between topologically inequivalent vacua.
+The instanton represents a tunneling event, the gauge field tunneling between topologically inequivalent vacua.